Exercise 4.1 Command-Line Navigation

 Examine and Change Your Current Working Directory

-Think of your current working directory as the place you are in the file system.
+Think of your current working directory as the place where you are in the file system.
 When you open a new Terminal window, your default working directory is your home folder.
 Use the cd command to change your current working directory.

 At the prompt, type pwd.